Stanisław Żółkiewski: Youth

-Stanisław Żółkiewski was born in the village of Turynka (then Polish–Lithuanian Commonwealth, now western Ukraine) in 1547 to Stanisław Żółkiewski of the Lubicz coat of arms, voivode of Ruthenia, and Zofia Lipska.
+Stanisław Żółkiewski was born in the village of Turynka (then Kingdom of Poland, now western Ukraine) in 1547 to Stanisław Żółkiewski of the Lubicz coat of arms, voivode of Ruthenia, and Zofia Lipska.
 The exact date of his birth is unknown, and even the year is disputed: most sources agree on 1547, although a few suggest 1550.

 Żółkiewski attended a cathedral school in Lwów (now Lviv, Ukraine).
-Unlike many of his peers he had no higher education and did not travel abroad.
+Unlike many of his peers, he had no higher education and did not travel abroad.
 However, he pursued studies on his own and was particularly interested in history and historical literature.
 In 1566 he joined the court of King Sigismund II Augustus, as an aid to the king's secretary Jan Zamoyski.
 There he became familiar with the executionist movement, which advocated numerous reforms including military ones.
-In 1573 he took part in the diplomatic mission to France, sent to meet a newly elected king Henry III of France, and on his way back he was sent to Vienna to appease the Habsburgs.
+In 1573, he took part in the diplomatic mission to France, sent to meet the newly elected king Henry III of France, and on his way back, he was sent to Vienna to appease the Habsburgs.

 Early career

 Żółkiewski gained his first military experience under King Stefan Batory during the Danzig rebellion in which he commanded a rota of Polish hussars.
 He subsequently participated in Batory's Livonian campaign, fighting at Polotsk, Rossony (Sokół), Velizh and at the Siege of Pskov. Żółkiewski maintained his political alliance with the Zamoyski family after those campaigns ended, particularly in their conflict with the Zborowscy.
-On the night of 11 to 12 May 1584 he captured Samuel Zborowski, whose subsequent execution caused much controversy. Żółkiewski became notorious for his role in the incident, and was the subject of heated debates during the Sejm of 1585.
+On the night of 11 to 12 May 1584, he captured Samuel Zborowski, whose subsequent execution caused much controversy. Żółkiewski became notorious for his role in the incident, and was the subject of heated debates during the Sejm of 1585.

 In 1588, during the War of the Polish Succession between factions of Sigismund III Vasa and Maximilian III, Żółkiewski supported Sigismund. Żółkiewski commanded the right flank of Commonwealth forces in the battle of Byczyna, during which he received a knee wound that lamed him for the remainder of his life.
-For his part in the battle he was appointed a Field Crown Hetman, and became the starost of Hrubieszów.
+For his part in the battle he was appointed a Field Crown Hetman, and became the starosta of Hrubieszów.